jadecobra/python_tdd_exercises/source/exceptions/TypeError.rst

 review
 *********************************************************************************

-I ran tests for `TypeError <https://docs.python.org/3/library/exceptions.html?highlight=AssertionError#TypeError>`_ with objects that are not callable, :ref:`function<functions>` signatures and objects_ that do not mix.
+I ran tests for `TypeError <https://docs.python.org/3/library/exceptions.html?highlight=AssertionError#TypeError>`_ with objects that are not callable_, :ref:`function<functions>` signatures and objects_ that do not mix.

 ----